 A week from now you’ll take your GMAT.
 Congrats on getting this far but let’s do the right things with 7 days still to go.

-You've been putting pressure on yourself for the past bunch of months.
+You've been pedal to the metal over the past bunch of months.
 During this last week let that GMAT brain expand.
-This is the week to do the things that enable you to perform as best as you can with the skills that you have earned over your GMAT preparation.
-This is not the week to try to make up for any deficiencies in your GMAT studying.
+Let's get in the best position to use the skills that you have already earned.
+This is not the week to try to make up for any deficiencies in your studying.
 Focus on the positive.
 Focus on what you know.
 Let the studying go and prepare yourself to perform.
-You have graduated and it's time to get the job done.

-Some practical consideration for the last week of GMAT Studying:
+Some practical considerations for the last week of GMAT Studying:

 2. Eat some food (good food).
 This matters.
 Eat healthy stuff.
 Fill those gas tanks with some quality fuel.

 3. If you haven't been practicing using the plastic pad it's not too late to start.
-You can order it here: Even during this last week of GMAT studying this will be helpful.
+Even during this last week getting familiar with the pad is helpful.

-4. Have you done any IR?
-If you haven't then do yourself a favor and do at least one full section of IR so you have some idea of what the section is like.
+5. Have you done any IR?
+If you haven't then do yourself a favor and tackle one full section of IR.

-You're almost there.
-Most of you have done enough GMAT practice questions to equal a couple dozen GMAT tests.
+Most of you have blasted through enough GMAT practice questions to equal dozens of GMATs.
 You only have to do one more.
 Good luck!